We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

 – Bosco Project Alumni

-If this mission or our family inspires you, we want to talk to you!
+If this mission or our family inspires you, we would love to talk with you!
 Please reach out to us either by phone (402)-310-5972 or email at [email protected].

-We’d be honored to have you join this adventure with us!
+We’d be honored to have you partner with us in God’s transformative work!

 God bless,